 Note: In our house, the milk takes about three hours to drop from 160 degrees to 110 degrees, but your time could vary based on the starting temperature, quantity of milk, and ambient temperature.

 Once the milk has cooled to 110 degrees, mix in your yogurt culture and put the inner pot back into the Instant Pot cooker.
 Cover with the Instant Pot lid, but either remove the release valve altogether or turn the valve to the “release” position, and then push the “Yogurt” function.
-After the “boil” message appears on the screen, then leave the Instant Pot running for the full 8 hours.
-(It will turn off by itself.)
+You can increase time from 8 hours up to 12 hours.
+The Instant Pot will turn off by itself when it’s done.

 You now have yogurt!
 If you like the yogurt’s consistency as-is, just pour the yogurt into a container and store it in the fridge to cool down and consume.

 The yogurt will seem pretty soupy, so if you prefer a thicker yogurt like us, the next step is to use a strainer (Step 5).

 Note: Save some of your yogurt now to use as cultures for your next batch.

 Wrap a yogurt strainer around the mouth of a colander, so that it lines the inside of the colander bowl.
 Ensure that your colander and yogurt strainer can handle the full volume of yogurt that you made, or you can simply strain the yogurt in smaller batches.
 Put a large bowl under the colander to catch the whey that will strain out of your yogurt.

 Once your strainer set-up is ready, pour the yogurt in.
 If you’re not in a rush and have fridge space, just let the yogurt strain in the fridge overnight (or for a half day).
 This is our most effortless and convenient way to strain.
 You simply whisk liquid whey back in to your desired thickness.
 We add about 2 cups of whey back when we make a gallon batch and completely strain the yogurt.